1-Deoxysphingolipids: Physico-chemical properties

-The biggest two structural properties that differ from the canonical sphingoid bases are the lack of C1-OH and the double bond position.
-The missing C1 hydroxyl group is a decisive characteristic that influences in the molecule's interactions, as its ability to form intra and intermolecular H-bond networks decreases.
-On the other hand, the lack of the double bond interferences in the main transition temperature.
+The most remarkable structural differences between canonical sphingolipids and 1-deoxysphingolipids occur at the level of the sphingoid base, namely the lack of C1-OH and the double bond position and configuration.
+The missing C1 hydroxyl group is an important characteristic that influences the molecule's intra and intermolecular interactions, as its ability to form intra and intermolecular H-bond networks decreases with a consequent impact on membranes biophysical properties and integrity.
+The lack of the canonical trans double bond impacts the main transition temperature of the lipid.
+The more bulky cis double bound present at a deeper position of the sphingoid base increases the surface area of the lipid further reducing the strength of the H-bond network formed with the neighbouring molecules potentially disrupting membrane stability and function.